 To adaptively manage a system as complex as the Great Barrier Reef, each component of the DPSIR framework (Figure 1) and their cause-and-effect links needs to be understood through the three major scientific approaches - monitoring, targeted research and modelling.
-Combinations of all three approaches will be required to address the science information needs articulated in this strategy.
-Results are reviewed against management objectives, outcomes and targets, with the results used to adapt management responses.
-Their outcomes will ultimately improve future management responses to avoid, mitigate or offset pressures, deliver net environmental benefit and promote appreciation of the Region's values.
+Combinations of all three are road will be required to address the science information needs articulated in this strategy.
+Results are eviewed against management objectives, outcomes and targets, with the results used to adapt management responses.
+Their outcomes will ultimately improve future management responses to avoid unitigate up offs pressures, deliver net environmental benefit and promote appreciation of the Region's values.